 Is there anything I need to do once the event is finished?

-Can I contact the MSA direct regarding any questions I might have?
+Can I contact the MSUK direct regarding any questions I might have?

 Yes of course.
-The MSA can be contacted as follows:
+The MSUK can be contacted as follows:

 Competition Authorisation Office

 Tel: 01753 765075